- Product Portfolio

 - Stay Connected

-Register for this webinar series to learn how to combat high-pathogen avian influenza.
+Watch on-demand now to learn how to combat high-pathogen avian influenza.

 Avian Influenza can affect all species of birds in intensive poultry rearing system young laying hens are usually the most affected species.
 Free-living birds may carry influenza virus without becoming ill due to natural resistance.
 It is known that wild waterfowl present a natural reservoir for these viruses and can be responsible for the primary introduction of infection into domestic poultry.
 Join this informative webinar series as industry experts discuss the ways to combat low-pathogen and high-pathogen AI.